Percona-Lab/proxysql-ha-experiments/caveats/README.md

 This file exists to point caveats that you may find when running Consul & ProxySQL, expecially if they are not clear from the official documentation.

 ##Consul caveats

+These caveats are relative to Consul in general, and not to ProxySQL in particular.

 ###Deregistering